 Share Integration

 OxiCloud supports public file and folder sharing through signed share links.
-A share can be public, password-protected, time-limited, or scoped by permissions.
+A share can be public, password-protected, or time-limited.

 What a Share Contains